ravinpoudel/writingpythonpackage_withGuideMaker/README.md

 ## setup.py

 What is setup.py?

-`setup.py` is a python file, the presence of which is an indication that the module/package you are about to install has likely been packaged and distributed with Distutils, which is the standard for distributing Python Modules.
+The setup script is the centre of all activity in building, distributing, and installing modules using the Distutils.
+The presence of this file indicats that the module/package you are about to install has likely been packaged and distributed with Distutils, which is the standard for distributing Python Modules.
+Additionally, this file allows one to define the package requirement as well as the metadata about the package.

 Lets look little in detail on file `setup.py`.